Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](virtualarduinotennis.PNG)

-This project is related to mine because it uses an accelerometer to
+This project is related to mine because it uses an accelerometer to trigger LEDs.
+The Arduino Tennis project has used its accelerometer to interact with a neopixel matrix in order to simulate playing tennis.
+My chosen project is similar because the accelerometer triggers the LEDs to change, only in a simpler way.

 ### Related project 5 ###
 Vernal